Squiddleton/Megaten/README.md

 ```

 ## Skills
 Each skill is marked by a type property which groups similar skill instances together.
-Please see index.d.ts for each type's format.
+Please see index.d.ts or use IntelliSense for each type's format.

 #### Example:
 ```javascript